Blue Riband: Ships of state (1907–1969)

 CGT's entered service in 1935 and won the Blue Riband at 29.98 kn.
 Queen Mary was commissioned the next year, and after a few break-in voyages, took the Blue Riband to 30.14 kn.
 The two liners were operated as a pair and traded the Blue Riband again, with the Cunard White Star Liner ultimately posting 30.99 kn in 1938.
 Queen Mary's consort, Queen Elizabeth, was commissioned after war was declared and was never allowed to attempt the record.

 In 1935, Harold K. Hales (1868–1942), a member of the UK Parliament and owner of a shipping company, commissioned a large trophy to be presented to the fastest ship crossing the Atlantic, in order to formalize the rules surrounding the trans-Atlantic competition.
 The rules for the trophy did not correspond to the traditional rules for the Blue Riband in that the trophy was to be awarded only to surface passenger ships achieving the fastest speed in the westbound direction.
 Other rule changes further complicated the situation, and eventually the trophy was awarded to just three Blue Riband holders; Rex, in 1935, Normandie in 1936, and United States in 1952.

-Of the ships of state, only Queen Mary, Queen Elizabeth and Europa survived the war.
+Of the ships of state, only Queen Mary, Queen Elizabeth, and Europa survived the war.
 Europa became CGT's Liberté and no attempt was made to retain her former speed when she was reconstructed.
 However, the United States government was impressed by the large numbers of troops carried by the Queens during the war and ordered a superliner that was as much a troop carrier as an express liner.
-On her maiden voyage in 1952, the United States upped the Blue Riband to 35.59 kn eastbound and 34.51 kn westbound.
-In 1958, the transatlantic airlines put jet transports into service and the days of the record-breakers were numbered.
+On her maiden voyage in 1952, the upped the Blue Riband to 35.59 kn eastbound and 34.51 kn westbound.
+In 1958, the transatlantic airlines put jet transports into service, and the days of the record-breakers were numbered.
 Liberté retired in 1961, along with Queen Mary in 1967, and United States in 1969.